back to top

 Pho in Southern Vietnam

-Pho in the South is as flexible and easy-going as its people.
-Instead of using big flat rice noodles, Southern people use their thin rice noodles to make pho, which stays firm in the broth and brings a chewier texture.
-Moreover, pho in the South has a unique fat layer on the surface (which is called nuoc beo – fatty soup), which is steamed from beef brisket.
-The term “fatty” is just a literal translation while the actual broth is not greasy or fatty at all, but instead, really rich in meaty flavor and extremely flavorful.
-Geographically located in the tropical climate, which is beneficial for growing plants and vegetables, eating green veggies with almost every dish has become a thing in Southern Vietnamese cuisine, and pho is no exception.
-People in the South like to add a bunch of bean sprouts, cilantro leaves, and basil leaves to the dish, and they may have their veggies blanched to reduce the leafy taste.
-Unlike the North, Southern people favor lime cuts to add a touch of acidic taste to their bowl of noodles, instead of garlic vinegar or pickled shallots.
+Geographically located in a tropical climate that is beneficial for growing plants and vegetables, eating green veggies with almost every dish has become a norm in Southern Vietnamese cuisine—and pho is no exception.
+People in the South like to add a bunch of bean sprouts, cilantro leaves, and Vietnamese basil leaves to the dish, and they may have their veggies blanched to reduce the leafy taste.
+Unlike in the North, Southerners favor lime cuts to add a touch of acidic taste to their bowl of noodles, instead of garlic vinegar or pickled shallots.

 The eating culture of pho